NVIDIA/DALI/docs/advanced_topics.rst

 - | Simple run method, which runs the computations and returns the results.
   | This option corresponds to the :meth:`nvidia.dali.types.PipelineAPIType.BASIC` API type.
 - | `Schedule_run`, `share_outputs`, and `release_outputs` that allows a fine-grain control for
-    the duration of the output buffers’ lifetime.
+    the duration of the output buffers' lifetime.
   | This option corresponds to the :meth:`nvidia.dali.types.PipelineAPIType.SCHEDULED` API type.
 - | Built-in iterators for MXNet, PyTorch, and TensorFlow.
   | This option corresponds to the :meth:`nvidia.dali.types.PipelineAPIType.ITERATOR` API type.